 How to copy: Click the citation text to copy it to the clipboard.

 Note: Always review your references and make any necessary corrections before using.
 Pay attention to names, capitalization, and dates.
 If you need to mention authors, you can add "the Editors of the Madain Project".
-The publication date given in the citations reflect the most recent update of the article and not the original publication date; you may wanna check the article's history to see how it has evolved over time.
+The publication date shown in the citations reflects the original publication date; you may wanna check the article's history to see how it has evolved over time.

 Use a citation tool.